 - Check basement windows for drafts, loose frames, or cracked panes.
 Apply caulk around the frames to seal air leaks and cut down on drafts.
 If your basement windows are old, rotted, rusted, or cracked, consider installing replacement windows.

 - Check the sump pump to ensure it’s in good working condition.
 A sump pump helps prevent rainwater and melting snow and ice from entering your basement.
 Before the first frost sets in, make sure your sump pump is connected to power and turned on.
 Invest in a generator or a battery backup system if you live in an area with frequent storms and power outages - sump pumps only work if there’s power.
 Check the discharge line for obstructions.
 Make sure water can drain out of your pump’s discharge line if it becomes blocked with snow or ice - consider installing the IceGuard system.
 Perform model-specific maintenance to your sump pump and battery backup as needed or call a professional for service.

 - Check for signs of pest activity, including rodents, roaches, snakes, and other unwanted pests that are attracted by pooling water.
 A leak in the basement also increases humidity that can lead to structural damage by termites.
 Check the grading around your house and your downspouts to make sure that water drains away from the foundation.

-Cleaning up a flooded basement is a lot of work and can be expensive.
+Nobody wants to add cleaning up a wet or flooded basement to their to-do list; the cleanup can be lot of work and expensive.
 Instead, follow this list of simple maintenance tasks to reduce your risk for a wet basement this fall season.
 Basement waterproofing contractors are experienced in keeping basements dry with advanced drainage and crack repair solutions.
 For help, contact your local basement waterproofing contractor.